pfelipm/sharesquad-notion-companion/README.en.md

 ## Technical Details

-*   **Architecture:** The script uses Apps Script's `HtmlService` to render the user dialogs and `GroupsApp` to interact with Google Groups.
-The backend logic resides in the `Código.gs` file.
+*   **Architecture and Group Access:** The script uses `HtmlService` to render dialogs and `GroupsApp` to interact with Google Groups. `GroupsApp` was chosen over the `Admin SDK Directory Service` so the tool can be used by any Google user, not just Google Workspace administrators.
+This comes with a significant limitation: the `GroupsApp` service is less powerful and can only retrieve a group's direct members (not members of nested groups) and only their email (not the group's name).
 *   **Internationalization (i18n):** The tool automatically detects the user's language (Spanish or English) using `Session.getActiveUserLocale()`.
 All UI texts are stored in a `STRINGS` object to facilitate translation and maintenance.
 *   **Dependencies:** The dialog interface is built with HTML and styled with **Bootstrap 5**, loaded via a CDN to keep the tool lightweight.